mr3-project/benchmark/README.md

 /sample-queries-tpcds-hive4

+  Modified TPC-DS queries for Hive on MR3 and Impala

+  Used for crosschecking Hive on MR3, Impala, and Presto for correctness

+/sample-queries-tpcds-hive4

-  Modified TPC-DS queries used for crosschecking Hive on MR3, Impala, and Presto for correctness
+  Modified TPC-DS queries for Presto

+  Used for crosschecking Hive on MR3, Impala, and Presto for correctness